Quackster/Havana/README.md

 Your server should be up and running and accessible via http://localhost/

 I highly recommend [this browser](https://forum.ragezone.com/f353/portable-browser-with-flash-shockwave-1192727/) to be able to play Adobe Shockwave movies in the present day.

+❗ Once registered as an admin, I high recommend running [groups.sql](https://github.com/Quackster/Havana/blob/master/tools/groups.sql) against your database, it will create the Habbo Guides, SnowStorm, BattleBall, Wobble Squabble and Lido Diving gaming groups for the website.

+And then make yourself admin by setting your ``rank`` to 7 in the ``users`` table.

 ### Important for Linux users